Join InterNations

 What is a Good Salary in the UK?

 Everyone has a different idea of what a good salary is, so it will all depend on the standard of living you’re used to.
-To give you an idea, the most recent data from HMRC shows that the median average pre-tax income is around 22,400 GBP (29,350 USD).
-And, an income of over 70,000 GBP (91,700 USD) a year will actually put you in the top five per cent of all UK earners.
+To give you an idea, the most recent data from HMRC shows that median household disposable income in the UK is around 34,500 GBP (29,350 USD).

 What are the Most In-Demand Jobs and How Much do they Pay?